-Pupils and parents/carers will be expected to:
+Pupils will be expected to:

-- Conduct themselves around the premises in a safe, sensible and respectful manner. - Arrive to lessons and school on time and fully prepared. - Follow reasonable instructions given by teachers and support staff both in the classroom and on the playground. - Behave in a reasonable and polite manner towards all staff and pupils. - Follow classroom rules and procedures. - Show respect for the opinions and beliefs of others. - Complete classwork as requested. - Hand in homework at the time requested. - · Report unacceptable behaviour. - Show respect for the school environment.
+- Conduct themselves around the premises in a responsible, safe and respectful manner. - Arrive to lessons and school on time and fully prepared. - Follow instructions given by teachers and support staff equally, both in the classroom and on the playground. - Behave in a respectful and polite manner towards all staff and pupils. - Follow classroom rules and procedures. - Show respect for the opinions and beliefs of others. - Complete classwork as requested. - Hand in homework at the time requested. - Report unacceptable behaviour. - Show respect for the school environment.